 Weld House, Stonyhurst College

+The opportunity to add to the frontage of an important Grade I Listed building presented a fantastic architectural opportunity for our team.
 The building is designed to be subservient to the adjacent Old Infirmary and yet reflect a 20th Century approach to visually identify the building.

-The building is constructed from Ashlar stone with corner quoins, stone surrounds to windows, and other traditional stone details.
-Slate roofs with swept eaves, and simple lead clad dormers complete the roofscape.
-The building is designed to comply with Disabled Access requirements and includes four wheelchair friendly rooms and a lift.
-The building utilises under-floor heating and is supplemented by other renewal energy sources.
+The building is constructed from Ashlar stone with corner quoins, stone surrounds to the windows, and other traditional stone details.
+Burlington slate roofs with swept eaves, and simple lead clad dormers complete the roofscape.
+The stone and timber work was completed by Stonyhurst’s own stonemasons and joiners.

-The opportunity to add a new building which successfully contributes to the Grade I Listed frontage is a rare opportunity for an Architect, and Cassidy + Ashton are particularly proud of this project and also of the other works entrusted to them over the years at Stonyhurst College.
+Adding a new building which successfully contributes to the Grade I Listed frontage is a rare opportunity for an architect.
+Cassidy + Ashton is particularly proud of this project as part of an increased portfolio of work for Stonyhurst College.